 Successfully implementing computerized maintenance management software requires a sizable investment, time for implementation and training, and ongoing effort to ensure that it functions optimally.
 Given the human and financial capital required to implement and maintain CMMS software, every organization wants to see it utilized to its full capacity.
-The following guidelines for maximizing the value of your data will help you achieve the best results with your maintenance software.
+The following guidelines for maximizing the value of your data will help you achieve the best CMMS software productivity.

-CMMS Software Is Only as Good as the Data it Captures
+CMMS Software Productivity Only as Good as the Data it Captures

-Collecting the right data is fundamental to getting the most out of your CMMS software.
+Collecting the right data is fundamental to achieving optimal CMMS software productivity.
 Most CMMS benefits are directly related to the automation of previously manual processes and the ability to review and report on real-time information in order to allow the stakeholders of the company to make the most informed decisions.
 Both automation and real-time information will be limited if the data captured in the maintenance software is not exhaustive.

 You can’t benefit from CMMS software if the asset information you’re capturing isn’t accurate, consistent, and complete.
 You need to enter complete and accurate data into your CMMS if you want to receive useful information from it.
 An important part of the implementation process is to detail all of the data points that could at some point be useful to capture for reporting or automation purposes.